SONU-KUMARI/DA6401_MA23M021_A2/Part-B/README.md

 - **Train set**: Used for training and validation (split inside code)
 - **Val set**: Randomly split from train (default 80/20)
-- **Test set**: Not used in Part-B (could be added for final evaluation)

 ---

 ## Model Architecture & Freezing Strategy

-The script allows loading and fine-tuning any of these pretrained models:
+I took these models to load and fine-tune of these pretrained models:
 - **ResNet50**
 - **GoogLeNet**
 - **InceptionV3**